coronavirus (COVID-19) information hub

 - Rehab services: Main campus, south campus, Troy

-- Minor conditions when your primary care is not available: We are offering video visits for Kids Express, and in-person visits at our Springboro Kids Express location.
-We have temporarily closed the Mason and West Chester locations.
-To schedule a video visit please call 937-641-5066 or request an appointment.
+- Minor conditions when your primary care is not available: We are offering video visits for Kids Express, and in-person visits at our Springboro, West Chester and Mason locations.

 I have more questions.
 Where can I find the answers?